f5devcentral/f5-velos-training/docs/introduction.rst

 .. image:: images/velos_introduction/image5.png
   :align: center
-  :scale: 40%
+  :scale: 70%

 The VIPRION C4xxx chassis had a similar design that required a dedicated out-of-band Ethernet management port and console connection for each blade inserted in the chassis.

 .. image:: images/velos_introduction/image5a.png
   :align: center
-  :scale: 40%
+  :scale: 70%

 With VELOS, only the system controllers need to be cabled for out-of-band management, and console connections.
-This reduces the amount of cabling, layer2 switch ports, and external terminal servers required for full chassis managementfor the CX410 chassis as seen below:
+This reduces the amount of cabling, layer2 switch ports, and external terminal servers required for full chassis management for the CX410 chassis as seen below:

 .. image:: images/velos_introduction/image6.png
   :align: center
-  :scale: 40%
+  :scale: 70%

 Additionally, the out-of-band Ethernet ports on the system controllers can be bundled together to form a Link Aggregation Group for added resiliency.